top of page

 2000-2002

 Born and raised in Minnesota, Schaubach attended the University of Iowa and achieved a BA in Cinema.
-Upon graduation he procured a job in the marketing and media department at the University of Iowa Hospitals & Clinics.
-Along with assisting doctors in making training and research videos he also filmed and edited segments for Children's Miracle Network and provided news packages for local affiliates.
+Upon graduation he procured a job in the marketing and media department at University of Iowa Healthcare.
+Along with assisting doctors in making training and research videos, he also filmed and edited segments for Children's Miracle Network and provided news packages for local affiliates.

 bottom of page